Delubear/GlucoseTray/README.md

 Always check with your DexCom reader before making any treatment decisions.

-Step-by-step Instructions:
+<strong>Step-by-step Instructions:</strong> <br>
 Open GlucoseTray.exe.config in your text editor and set your desired values there.
 Most important is to set the NightscoutUrl value to be your base Nightscout site url.

-HighBg displays yellow.
+HighBg displays yellow. <br>
-DangerousHighBg displays red.
+DangerousHighBg displays red. <br>
-LowBg displays yellow.
+LowBg displays yellow. <br>
-DangerousLowBg displays red.
+DangerousLowBg displays red. <br>
-CriticalLowBg displays as "DAN" for DANGER
+CriticalLowBg displays as "DAN" for DANGER. <br>
-Normal blood glucose displays as white.
+Normal blood glucose displays as white. <br>

-Features:
+<strong>Features:</strong> <br>
--Color coded glucose numbers set to your ranges.
+-Color coded glucose numbers set to your ranges. <br>
 -See latest glucose reading in taskbar.
-Also get time of reading and trend on hover or double-click.
+Also get time of reading and trend on hover or double-click. <br>

--Context Menu option to open up your Nightscout url in browser.
+-Context Menu option to open up your Nightscout url in browser. <br>